-Then there have been three more recent sightings.
+Then there have been five more recent sites.
 The first of these is the record for north of Dartford, TQ57H, given in Philp (2010), following a visit in August 1999.
 This was pin-pointed more precisely by Margot Godfrey in September 2011 as at TQ 53756 75627, with plants growing at the base of a fence bordering on a footpath before it passes under the bridge by which the A206 is taken over the River Darent.
 They were associated with the banking which would have been constructed with the road c.1993.
 The likelihood is that Pennyroyal was introduced here as a grass seed contaminant when the road was originally laid out.
 In July 2015 it was still present, one patch c.
 1 x 0.5m, with 20 spikes in bloom and many small ones coming through.
-The 1990s saw increased awareness generally of the presence of Pennyroyal in grass seed, and it was appearing in sowings in other parts of Great Britain at the time of the A206 laying out10.
-The site, although raised from the Darent floodplain, does not seem to be subject to seasonal inundation and otherwise lacks characteristics of native sites.
+The 1990s saw increased awareness generally of the presence of Pennyroyal in grass seed, and it was appearing in sowings in other parts of not seem to be subject to seasonal inundation and otherwise lacks characteristics of native sites.